T218-ctrl/OnlineFoodOrderingSystem/README.md

 ## Setting Up the Database

 1. Open SQL Server Management Studio (SSMS).
-2. Run the script `DatabaseScripts/your_script_name.sql` to create the database structure and insert initial data.
+2. Run the script OnlineFoodOrderingSystemDB.sql to create the database structure and insert initial data.
 3. Update the connection string in the application configuration file to point to your database.

 ## Installation